Gaza has lost telecom contact again, while Israel's military announces it has surrounded Gaza City

 There was no immediate comment from the Israeli military.

-Another airstrike hit a house near a school at the Bureji refugee camp in central Gaza, and staff at Al-Aqsa Hospital told the AP at least 13 people were killed.
-The camp is home to an estimated 46,000 people and was struck on Thursday as well.
+Another airstrike hit a house near a school at the Bureji refugee camp in central Gaza.
+Staff at Al-Aqsa Hospital told the AP at least 13 people were killed.
+The camp was struck on Thursday as well.

 Despite appeals and overseas demonstrations, Israel has continued its bombardment across Gaza, saying it is targeting Hamas and accusing it of using civilians as human shields.
 Critics say Israel’s strikes are often disproportionate, considering the large number of civilians killed.

-U.S. Secretary of State Antony Blinken met with Palestinian President Mahmoud Abbas in the occupied West Bank on Sunday, a day after talks with Arab foreign ministers in neighboring Jordan.
+U.S. Secretary of State Antony Blinken met with Palestinian President Mahmoud Abbas in the occupied West Bank on Sunday, a day after meeting Arab foreign ministers.

-Abbas, who has had no authority in Gaza since Hamas took over in 2007, said the Palestinian Authority would only assume control of Gaza as part of a “comprehensive political solution” establishing an independent state that would also take in the West Bank and east Jerusalem, lands Israel seized in the 1967 war.
+Abbas, who has had no authority in Gaza since Hamas took over in 2007, said the Palestinian Authority would only assume control of Gaza as part of a “comprehensive political solution” establishing an independent state that includes the West Bank and east Jerusalem, lands Israel seized in the 1967 war.

 His remarks seemed to further narrow the already slim options for who would govern Gaza if Israel succeeds in toppling Hamas.
 The last peace talks with Israel broke down more than a decade ago, and Israel's government is dominated by opponents of Palestinian statehood.

+Blinken later visited Iraq to meet with Prime Mohammed Shia al-Sudani about the need to prevent the conflict in Israel from spreading in the region, and about efforts to increase the flow of aid to Gaza, which Blinken called “grossly insufficient” at about 100 truckloads a day.

-Earlier in his tour, Blinken met with Israeli Prime Minister Benjamin Netanyahu, who on Sunday reiterated while visiting an air force base that "there will be no cease-fire without the return of our abductees."
+Earlier in his tour, Blinken met with Israeli Prime Minister Benjamin Netanyahu, who on Sunday reiterated that "there will be no cease-fire without the return of our abductees."

 Arab leaders have called for an immediate cease-fire.
 But Blinken said that "would simply leave Hamas in place, able to regroup and repeat what it did on Oct.
 7," when it launched a wide-ranging attack from Gaza into southern Israel, triggering the war.